KAIST-LENSE/mppicpbePolyFoam/README.md

 Users are referred to the below reference for details on the MP-PIC-PBE method.

 S. H. Kim, R. D. Braatz, and Jay H Lee, “Multi-scale fluid dynamics simulation based on MP-PIC-PBE method for PMMA suspension polymerization,” Comput.
 Chem.
 Eng., 152, 107391, 2021.

+# Notice
+When working 'wmake', some errors can occur regarding link files in the lnInclude folder at intermediate folder.
+In this case, replace the existing link files with the link files in openfoam5/scr/lagrangian/intermediate/lnInclude.